 - How can I arrange a visit?

 If you do not have external funding, you will be offered a stipend from your research supervisor’s grant.
 Stipend levels range from $22,000 to $31,000 per annum.
+Effective for 2021 – 2022 September intake, our minimum stipend will be $25,000 per annum with a top up to $28,000 per year for a major scholarship holder.
 You can increase the amount you earn by obtaining scholarship funding from external sources.
 The most common sources are NSERC , CIHR and the Michael Smith Foundation.

 New BIMB Student Stipend Policy, effective for grads starting September 2017.